sds9-org/datadog-event/README.md

 `gh-datadog-event` makes it easy to send custom events to your Datadog dashboard from any Node.js application.
 Use it to track deployments, mark significant application events, or create custom alerts.

-## Features

-- 🚀 Simple, promise-based API
-- 💪 Full TypeScript support with comprehensive type definitions
-- 🔄 Support for all Datadog event properties
-- 🌍 Configurable for US, EU and other Datadog sites
-- ⚡ Lightweight with zero dependencies

 ## Installation

 ```bash